GregSandoval/compiler-lexer/README.md

 ## How to run
 In the root directory, run the following commands.
 The first command builds the java code.
 The second passes a text file to the lexer.
-The lexer outputs the results to standard out in `.alex` format.
+The lexer outputs the results to standard out, in `.alex` format.

 ```
 ant
 java -cp ./out/production/Lexer compiler.Main < TestInput.txt
 ```

-I've included a sample test file, the expected result after running the java code should be
+I've included a sample test file, the expected result after running the java code should be as follows.

 ```
 (Tok: 10 lin= 1,1 str = "prog")